bep713/head-coach-21/README.md

 #### PS3 (Disc Copy) Download Instructions

-1. Follow this great YouTube guide to install HEN and multiMAN on your PS3.
+1. Follow [this great YouTube guide to install HEN and multiMAN on your PS3](https://www.youtube.com/watch?v=fOKemRHAZ3c).
 It should only take 30 minutes to an hour.
 YOU CAN SKIP THE OPTIONAL STEP from 13:17-14:29.

-1. Start up your PS3 console and click the "Enable HEN" button (if it fails try again until it works).
+1. Start up your PS3 console and click the `Enable HEN` button (if it fails try again until it works).
 Then place your game disc in your console and launch the multiMAN application you installed earlier.

 1. Now, hover over the HC09 icon and hit Triangle.
 A menu will pop up.
 Click copy, then click PS3 HDD (/dev_hdd0).
-It will probably ask you "Do you want to copy the game from BD-ROM to internall HDD?".
-Select "yes".
+It will probably ask you `Do you want to copy the game from BD-ROM to internall HDD?`.
+Select `yes`.

 1. This should take anywhere from 15-30 minutes to copy all the files over.
 Once it is done, you can click Square to continue.
 Then eject your disc (you will never need your disc again, you can keep it in the case forever) and quit out of multiMAN.
 If you got an error saying the process was aborted, please clean your disc and try again.